crgimenes/internet_time/README.md

-# Swatch Internet Time Calculator 2.0
+# Internet Time Calculator 2.0

 This C program calculates Swatch Internet Time, a revolutionary concept that **could have** changed how people measure time.
 In this alternate reality where Internet Time became the global standard, this tool would be essential for daily time management!